JoaoGFarias/JoaoGFarias.github.io/_drafts/2018-11-09-why_automation_will_not_save_you.markdown

 ## 3 - You can only automate what you already know

-You can only automate what you know
-Related to the previous one, but maybe more important Our knowledge is always limited
+At any given time, our knowledge is always limited

-In what we can do
-In how we can do
-In what we need to do
+- In what we need to do (motive) - In how we can do (means)

-If any we don't know any of these three, we would not know that certain thing can be done in a certain - therefore, we cannot instruct a machine in doing so
+Without these two, we would not perform the activities of checking some aspect in a certain way - therefore, we cannot instruct a machine in doing so.

+And this is where the view of testing as a discovery activity, through exploration and learning, shows the limitation of Automation.
+Exploration serves to discover new risks and aspects that we had not thought about.
+Through learning, we explore techniques and tools against the under test aspect of the product.

+Only after knowing this one is able to instruct a computer to reproduce the a checking procedure - which is a simplification of all the discovery process.

-Review
+# Review

-Automation is awesome, but it will not save you because it costs, you cannot automate everything, and you can only automate what you know
+Automation is awesome, but it will not save you because it costs, you cannot automate everything, and you can only automate what you know.
-It's necessary to keep on learning and experimenting, so we can uncover more information - which is the only thing that will really improve our work.
-The rest is just a consequence of the uncovering
+It's necessary to **keep on learning and experimenting**, so we can uncover more information - which is the **only thing** that will really improve our work.